 While nobody knows what the future holds, our work is evidence-based and defensible.

-3. Reject dogma
+3. Question dogma

 We embrace new evidence and are willing to challenge our own status quo.
 We aren’t inflexible champions of technology, and we aren’t attached to a particular model of society.

 4. Be inclusive